mikn/bazel-for-humans/docs/getting-started/module-dependencies.md

 In modern Bazel, dependencies are declared in your `MODULE.bazel` file using `bazel_dep`.
 Each dependency is a module that provides rules, libraries, or binaries for your project.

+## The Bazel Central Registry

+The [Bazel Central Registry](https://bcr.bazel.build/) is the official registry for Bazel modules.
+It provides:
+- Verified and tested modules
+- Version compatibility information
+- Security through checksums
+- Standardized module metadata

 ## Types of Dependencies

 ### Direct Dependencies